 • Upmarket/Book Club Women’s Fiction

 In MG, she is looking for: I love literary storytelling that speaks Big Truths in a heartfelt way, and a dash of magical realism or mythical adventure never hurts either!
-An unforgettable voice and an uplifting take on the problems that middle-school readers face, especially if the story is told from a diverse point of view.
-She loves when authors tackle Big Truths in a heartfelt way.
-Send her your school stories and found family tales with strong hooks and memorable characters.
-She would love a mystery like THE WESTING GAME.
-And she is also on the lookout for memorable characters in action-packed fantasy adventures (similar to Rick Riordan Presents titles) and humorous voices that can grow to become series juggernauts.
-If you have a humorous main character with a voice like comedian Mitch Hedberg, send your project her way!
-She also loves when kids are connecting with animals in a BECAUSE OF WINN-DIXIE, bring-your-tissues kind of way.
-Unique structures and interesting, ambitious POV choices are right up her alley.
+An unforgettable voice and an uplifting take on the problems that middle-school readers face, especially if the story is told from a specific point of view that can act as a mirror, window, or sliding glass door into diverse experiences.
+Send my your school stories with strong hooks and memorable characters.
+I would love a mystery like THE WESTING GAME.
+I am also on the lookout for memorable characters in action-packed fantasy adventures (similar to Rick Riordan Presents titles) and humorous voices that can grow to become series juggernauts.
+If you have a humorous main character with a voice like comedian Mitch Hedberg, send your project my way!
+Unique structures and interesting, ambitious POV choices are right up my alley.